lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 }
 ```

-To avoid duplicating `load` and `unload`, we would have to inherit from `MerchantShip`.
-But in Swift, you can only inherit from a single class.
+But to avoid duplicating `load` and `unload`, we would also have to inherit from `MerchantShip`.
+In Swift, you can only inherit from a single class.
+So we can't eliminate all duplication this way.

-So that’s one limitation of inheritance.
+That’s one limitation of inheritance.
 It’s not that flexible.

 ### Strong Coupling